naribi/GEARS/Intro_RS_Lab1.md

 ![Figure 13.
 Colour scale elevation](coloursrtm.png)

-13. For better visualisation we can create a hillshade view of the elevation data.
+13. For better visualization we can create a hillshade view of the elevation data.
 Remember you can use the Layer transparency options to create draped images for colourised hillshades.

 ```JavaScript
 var hillshade = ee.Terrain.hillshade(srtm);